Sha661nk/KYC-Automation/README.md

 # KYC-Automation
-We (a team of four) built a KYC Automation system to automate the KYC validation process.
-This project aims to eliminate the manual interventions required to process a KYC.
-The solution includes a Web form, where user can provide their information along with their recent photos and Aadhaar ID (front & back).
-The information provided by the user is validated against the ID card.
-This process requivalidatinge of the ID Card.
-They first matched the face on the Aadhaar card to the provided photo.
-All the other card information is extracted via tesseract and validated against the UIDAI database.
-Only when all the data is matched is the user onboarding as a customer.
-For a detailed description, read the attached ppt in the main branch.
+**Project Overview:** Our team of four has developed an innovative KYC Automation system designed to streamline and automate the Know Your Customer (KYC) validation process.
+Our primary goal is to minimize manual intervention, thus enhancing efficiency and accuracy in customer onboarding.

+## Key Features:

+- **Automated Validation:** Users can easily submit their personal details, recent photographs, and scans of their Aadhaar ID (both front and back) via a user-friendly web form.
+- **Intelligent Matching:** The system employs facial recognition technology to compare the photo on the Aadhaar card with the user's submitted photograph, ensuring identity consistency.
+- **Data Extraction and Verification:** Using Tesseract OCR, the solution extracts all pertinent information from the Aadhaar card.
+This data is then cross-referenced and validated against the UIDAI database for authenticity.
+- **Final Onboarding:** A customer is onboarded only after a successful match of all the data points, ensuring a thorough and reliable verification process.

+**Further Reading:** For a comprehensive understanding of our system, including its architecture and functionalities, please refer to the detailed PowerPoint presentation available in the main branch of this repository.